There are many great books on nutrition out there.

 If you are looking for a step-by-step guide to implementing a healthy diet, this may not be the right book.

-However, if you are interested in nutrition science and politics, then this is possibly the very best book out there.
+However, if you are interested in nutrition science and politics, then this is one of the best book out there.

-Tackling the non-science behind the low-fat diet, ‘The Big Fat Surprise’ shows why meat and dairy belong in our diet.
+Tackling the non-science behind high carb and low-fat recommendations, ‘The Big Fat Surprise’ shows why meat and dairy belong in our diet.
 Disassembling nutrition misinformation, the book tells how meat is one of the most nutritionally dense foods we have.

 Poor research studies, premature dietary recommendations, and loose science are all prominent features in the book.

-Clearly, a lot of effort went into producing this book, and it deserves every bit of acclaim it received.
+Clearly, a lot of effort went into producing this book, and it deserves acclaim for highlighting how politics and industry impact nutritional guidelines.

-Buy this book if: you want one of the very best nutrition science books in your collection.
-Also great to learn more about shady nutrition politics.
+Buy this book if: you want one of the best nutrition books in your collection.
+It’s great to learn more about shady nutrition politics.

 #4 The Art and Science of Low Carbohydrate Living (by Stephen D. Phinney and Jeff S. Volek)